The Ihsan Agile Guide

 Ways to contribute:

-Pilot the framework - Join our pilot program to test the IAF role in your organisation (learn more)
+Pilot the framework - Join our pilot program to test the IAF and/or IAPS roles in your organisation (learn more)

 Provide feedback - Share your thoughts on the Guide, suggest improvements, or report implementation challenges (getinvolved@ihsanagile.org)